davidcolton/davidcolton.blog.source/content/articles/20200309_ipynb_support.md

     - Tags: pelican, python, blogging, jupyter
     - Title: Adding support for Jupyter Notebooks
     - Slug: ipynb_support
+    - Description: A sample Jupyter Notebook to add to my Blog

 You can find [My First Jupyter Notebook]({filename}/articles/20200309_sample_ipynb.ipynb) here.
 You may think, hmmm, this doesn't look like a Jupyter Notebook.
 What's with the black cells.
 I've kept the sample code block CSS style from the rest of the site by setting this variable: